-The company I chose, that solved these problems, was Premier Cashback, a seven year old company with an excellent records – and great plans for future expansion.
+The company I chose, that solved these problems, was ExpAsset, a well-established company with an excellent record – and great plans for future expansion.

 Time is something I don't have much of, due to my offline business.
 So my network marketing business must be something I can work with when I have spare time, yet put down when I'm busy with other clients – as I was in June and early July.
 So I had a brief period of activity and then a lull.

 Yet even when I am inactive, the trading product is working for me.